 House Edges of Common Side Bets

-All side wagers we discussed earlier also yield higher house edges but few cause you to give up over 14% of your advantage to the casino.
-The Super 6 side bet is one notable exception as it produces a monstrous house edge that comes shockingly close to 30%.
-Out of all gambling games, only keno gives the casino a greater advantage.
+All of the side wagers discussed above carry higher house edges, but few force you to surrender more than 14% to the casino.
+The Super 6 side bet is a notable exception, generating a massive house edge that approaches 30%.
+Of all casino games, only keno gives the house a greater advantage.

-Now, what do these percentages mean when it comes to profits, or should we say losses?
-Simply put, the figures above represent the ratio of money lost to the overall money wagered.
-The higher the house edge percentage, the greater the losses players are bound to incur over time.
+Now, what do these percentages mean in terms of profits, or more accurately, losses?
+Simply put, the figures above represent the ratio of money lost to the total amount wagered.
+The higher the house edge, the greater the losses players are likely to incur over time.

-In other words, those who consistently play the Matching Dragon will end up losing approximately 17 cents out of every dollar wagered.
-By contrast, players who post the Royal Match bet routinely will lose only 2 cents per dollar wagered.
+For example, those who consistently play Matching Dragon will lose roughly 17 cents for every dollar wagered.
+By contrast, players who regularly post the Royal Match bet will lose only about 2 cents per dollar.

-Worth stressing out is that it takes some time to arrive at these figures since the house edge manifests itself gradually over the long run.
-The bottom line is the more you persist with posting baccarat side bets, the closer you get to the negative-expectation percentages above.
+It is important to note that these figures materialize gradually, because the house edge manifests over the long run.
+The bottom line: the more you persist with baccarat side bets, the closer you move toward the negative-expectation percentages above.

 Go for Side Bets with Lower Negative Expectation

-From this perspective, none of these bets are playable since they all put you at a greater disadvantage than what you will experience in the main game with the Player/Banker propositions.
-If you are hell-bent on playing side bets, the most you can do is pick the options with the lowest house edges.
-Your baccarat bankroll will last longer this way.
+From this perspective, none of these bets are truly advisable because they all put you at a greater disadvantage than the main Player or Banker wagers.
+If you are determined to play side bets, your best move is to choose options with the lowest house edge.
+Doing so will help your baccarat bankroll last longer.

 - Royal Match (2.13%)